arqex/freezer/README.md

 Trigger an event on the listener.
 All the extra parameters will be passed to the registered callbacks.

 ### Event hooks
-Freezer objects and nodes also emits `beforeAll` and `afterAll` events before and after any other event.
+Freezer objects and nodes also emit `beforeAll` and `afterAll` events before and after any other event.
 Listeners bound to these events also receive the name of the triggered event in the arguments.
 ```js
 var Store = new Freezer({a: 1});
 Store.on('beforeAll', function( eventName, arg1, arg2 ){